University of Hull

-Click here to learn about selecting courses at Hull: Hull Course Selection Guide
+Learn more about selecting courses at Hull: Hull Course Selection Guide (.pdf)

-Click here to see sample courses that KU students have taken at Hull: Hull Course Equivalencies
+See sample courses that KU students have taken at Hull: Hull Course Equivalencies (.pdf)

 Students live in university residence halls or student apartments on or near campus.
 In most cases students will have a single room and will share a common kitchen and bath.
 Students will have meals provided, prepare their own meals, or purchase meals at reduced cost in the university cafeteria, depending on their choice of residence.